 PEP needs to be taken within 72 hours of an exposure to be effective, though ideally it's taken as soon as possible.
 Evidence shows that while PEP can reduce the chance of becoming infected with HIV, it is not as effective as using condoms and lube for sex.
 So it presents an extra safety net in the case of a condom breaking, but is not a replacement for condom use.

 There is some data that suggests PEP will work, but there have also been cases where it has failed.
 The effectiveness of PEP varies, depending on issues such as the delay between exposure and treatment, and the HIV viral load of the person you had sex with.

 Using condoms and lube for anal and vaginal sex is an effective way to prevent sexual transmission of HIV as well as other STIs.

-Head to the emergency room as soon as you can – as the longer you leave it, the less chance it will be effective.
+Head to the emergency room as soon as you can – the longer you leave it, the less chance it will be effective.

 When you get there, the first people you encounter may not have heard of PEP but make sure you insist that you have potentially been at risk of HIV transmission and need to initiate emergency PEP within 72 hours.
 Most A&E/Emergency departments should have a supply of PEP but may need a little time to get prescription approvals.

 The clinical staff may need to ask you some pretty personal questions to assess your likelihood of exposure – this may feel a little awkward, but they’re just trying to make sure you get the care you need.
 So, it’s important to be honest.

 If you were the bottom (receptive anal sex partner) and you know your sexual partner was living with HIV and did not have an undetectable viral load – initiating PEP should be completely free for those eligible for publicly funded healthcare in New Zealand.
 If you don't meet these criteria ask your doctor about self-funding - they can still write a prescription and you can pay for your own PEP pills at the pharmacy (approx $80-100).